SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 The basic element of the protocol are messages.

 Message Syntax
 --------------
-The byte stream which is exchanged via a connection is split into messages:
+The received byte stream which is exchanged via a connection is split into messages:

 .. image:: images/messages.png
    :alt: messages ::= (message CR?
 LF) +